-Since the end of the 2021 state legislative session in Olympia, Washington, staff from the Government Affairs team has been working with subject-matter experts across the Port, members of the Executive Leadership Team, staff from the Commission office, and the Commissioners themselves to develop a draft legislative agenda for the 2022 legislative session.
-Staff briefed the commission

-Staff briefed commissioners in public session on November 16 and are before the Commission in this December 14th meeting seeking final adoption.
+Since the end of the 2022 state legislative session in Olympia, Washington, staff from the Government Affairs team has been working with subject-matter experts across the Port, members of the Executive Leadership Team, staff from the Commission office, and the Commissioners themselves to develop a draft legislative agenda for the 2023 legislative session.
+Staff briefed commissioners in public session on October 25th and are before the Commission in this November 8th meeting seeking final adoption.

-DRAFT State Legislative Agenda for 2022
+Proposed State Legislative Agenda for 2023